AY2526S1-CS2103T-T16-2/tp/docs/UserGuide.md

 <box type="info" seamless>

-ClientHub will not allow user to add 2 entries with same Name and same Phone to prevent duplicate entries.
+* ClientHub will not allow user to add 2 entries with same Name and same Phone to prevent duplicate entries.
+* Name field will only accept alphabetic characters and spaces.
+* Phone number field is limited to 8 digits, starting with 6, 8 or 9, as this application is Singapore based.
+* Status field must be either uncontacted, inprogress, unsuccessful or successful
 </box>

 <br>